erickveil/ProgrammingNotes/Kotlin/Kotlin When Statement.md

    println(result)
    ```

-5. **Checking Types**: You can use `when` to check the type of an object by using the `is` keyword.
+5. **Checking Types**: we can use `when` to check the type of an object by using the `is` keyword.
 This can simplify type checks and casting.

    ```kotlin
    val response = when (val msg = fetchMessage()) {